CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 Tile contents are assigned to groups, representing collections of content, by attaching a `3DTILES_metadata` extension to the content object and specifying its `group` property.
 Each content entity may be assigned only to a single group, but a single group may have any number of tile contents assigned to it.

 The tileset's root `3DTILES_metadata` extension must define a list of available groups, if any, under its `groups` property.
 Each group definition must specify its class (`class`).
-Within a `properties` dictionary, values for properties are given, encoded as JSON types according to the [JSON Table Format](../../specification/Metadata/README.md#json-table-format) specification.
+Within a `properties` dictionary, values for properties are given, encoded as JSON types according to the [JSON Format](../../specification/Metadata/README.md#json-format) specification.

 > **Example:** The example below defines a custom "layer" class, where each of its two groups ("buildings" and "trees") are instances of the "layer" class associated with different "name", "color", and "priority" property values.
 The root tile defines two contents using `3DTILES_multiple_contents`, one content item belonging to each group.
 >